 A typical acoustic guitar bridge features a set saddle, usually made of plastic, bone, or a synthetic bone substitute.
 The design of these saddles prevents any kind of adjustment to string length without permanent modification.

-Filing the area on which the string you need to intonate sits can lengthen the string slightly but there’s no real way to shorten it, so if you are experiencing flat intonation, there isn’t much that can be done outside of swapping the saddle for a taller one and filing accordingly.
+Filing the area on which the string you need to intonate sits can lengthen the string slightly but there’s no real way to shorten it, so if you are experiencing flat intonation on an acoustic guitar, there isn’t much that can be done outside of swapping the saddle for a taller one and filing accordingly.

 That being said, some acoustic guitars come with a compensated saddle, one which has notches at the rest areas for the high E, B and G strings.
-They are also available as an aftermarket upgrade, and can provide some minimal adjustment for incorrect intonation.
+They are also available as an aftermarket upgrade, and can provide some minimal adjustment for incorrect intonation on an acoustic guitar.
 However, even compensated saddles are non-adjustable, and may not fix your specific intonation issue.

 Further Intonation Adjustment